 2.3.
 Setup PHP Code Sniffer and Beautifier

-we first need a codebase and for this case lets take mu-plugins codebase as example (note that you can take any other codebase for setting this up)
+For setting up and verifying phpcs and phpcbf we first need a codebase and for this case lets take mu-plugins codebase as example (note that you can take any other codebase for setting this up)

 - Open php codebase in VS Code.
 If

-is already setup as composer dependency then we can install it via composer and then start using it else we need to setup manually (for this guide we are considering that phpcs is already available as dependency via composer and skipping the manual integration) - Verify composer availability via
+phpcsandphpcbfis already setup as composer dependency then we can install it via composer and then start using it else we need to setup manually (for this guide we are considering that phpcs is already available as dependency via composer and skipping the manual integration) - Verify composer availability via

-composer --version
+composer --version.

 - Install composer if not available via

-- Install project dependencies
+brew install composer - Install project dependencies

-- Verify phpcs via
+composer install - Verify phpcs via

 vendor/bin/phpcs --version